Pelv/frontlog/README.md

   })
 }
 ```
-If you want to change it just for one log you can use ***optional*** parameter `overrideOnce`: it accept the same config variables and can be used to change the global settings just for that log.
+If you want to change it just for one log you can use ***optional*** parameter `overrideConfigOnce`: it accept the same config variables and can be used to change the global settings just for that log.
 I.E. let's say you want a log that will be always sent even in production, you can write the log as follow:
 ```javascript
 log(